semgrep/semgrep-docs/docs/contributing/semgrep-core-contributing.md

 #### Tips for exploring Semgrep results

 There are several scripts already written to analyze and summarize these timing data.
 Find them in [`scripts/processing-output`](https://github.com/returntocorp/semgrep/tree/develop/scripts/processing-output).
-If you have a timing file, you will probably want to run
+If you have a timing file, you can run

 ```bash
 python read_timing.py [your_timing_file]